cryptocontest2023/Kyber_AVR/README.md

 ## What This code is trying to achieve
 * It aims to properly port the implementation of [PQM4](https://github.com/mupq/pqm4) to the AVR environment.
 This code is written in a way that is easy to read and understand.

-* It aims to apply as much as possible all the latest optimization implementation techniques for Crystals-Kyber.
-Additionally, assembly code for NTT for AVR environment is provided.
+* We design the optimal modular arithmetic to implement Kyber in an 8-bit AVR environment.
+In our paper, we present  Signed LUT-based arithmetic for Kyber suitable for 8-bit AVR environment.
+In addition, we aims to apply as much as possible all the latest optimization implementation techniques for Crystals-Kyber.
+Moreover, assembly code for NTT for AVR environment is provided.
 Unfortunately, the merge technique for NTT implementation could not be applied due to the limitation of general-purpose registers.
 Perhaps this will become a new research topic in the future.

 ## SetUp/Code
 The description of **SetUp** and **Code** is as follows: